 Prevention: Maintaining Stability

-- Don’t push desk while at standing height
+- Don’t push the desk sideways when it’s at standing height

-- Move desk to lowest position for heavy adjustments
+- Move desk to lowest position before relocating it

 Frequently Asked Questions